blockshiftnetwork/whmcs-darkmode/README.md

 This module is designed to be compatible with any admin area theme, including the default Blend theme.
 The module is also extremely easy to install, requiring only a few simple steps:

+1. Download the module [here](https://github.com/blockshiftnetwork/whmcs-darkmode/releases/latest) and extract all files.
-1. Upload the `darkmode` folder to the `/modules/addons/` directory.
+2. Upload the `darkmode` folder to the `/modules/addons/` directory.
-2. Log in to your WHMCS admin area and activate the module.
+3. Log in to your WHMCS admin area and activate the module.
-3. Configure your dark mode settings to your liking.
+4. Configure your dark mode settings to your liking.

 ## **Get Started Today**